 Cooking Time

-Bake the casserole for 30 minutes or until the casserole is bubbling and the bread is a light golden brown.
+Bake the casserole for 30 minutes or until it is bubbling and the bread is a light golden brown.

 I always bake corned beef casserole uncovered, but if the bread is getting too dark, you can cover it with aluminum foil until the entire casserole is done.